 I take in substantive discussion and participation ever since I got hired as a teacher.
 Furthermore, I highly recognize the social interactions in the classroom and the school as a whole.

-I just love the scenes of the question and answer portions.
-Do you the feeling when students interact and raise hands for clarifications?
+I just love the scenes of the question-and-answer portions.
+Do you know how it feels when students interact and raise their hands for clarifications?

 However, I am not closing my doors to online opportunities.
-I am willing to go above and beyond my classroom teaching skills and adapt to new technologies especially if it is beneficial to all involved in the educational processes.
+I am willing to go above and beyond my classroom teaching skills and adapt to new technologies, especially if it is beneficial to all involved in the educational process.

 On the Call of Making Sensible Adjustments